jazzytomato/jazzytomato.github.io/_posts/2016-2-17-hacking-tinder.md

 ## How?

-Tinder doesn't provide an open API, but by intercepting the traffic between our phone and the Tinder API, we can mimic the phone behavior and send out similar HTTP requests from a computer, namely [a Man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack "man-in-the-middle attack").
-This will allow us to download our list of matches and send the messages.
+Tinder doesn't provide an open API, but by intercepting the traffic between our phone and the Tinder API, we can mimic the phone behaviour and send out similar HTTP requests from a computer, namely [a Man-in-the-middle attack](https://en.wikipedia.org/wiki/Man-in-the-middle_attack "man-in-the-middle attack").
+Then, we can download the list of matches and send the messages.

-There are many different tools that can help us achieve this.
-In this post I will explain **how I did it**.
+Many different tools can help us achieve this.
+In this post, I will explain **how I did it**.
 Here is my setup:

 - a Macbook
 - an iPhone 6s